 WASHINGTON — The NAACP Legal Defense and Education Fund spent nearly a quarter-million dollars lobbying against the confirmation of Brett Kavanaugh, a quarterly record for one of the oldest and well-funded civil rights organizations.

 The $242,000 spent in lobbying was the most money the NAACP Legal Defense and Education Fund, or LDF, has spent in any quarter since at least 2008, when quarterly reports became available.

-The group set its previous high in 2011, when the NAACP-offshoot organization spent about $171,000 while lobbying on criminal justice reform and early education bills in the second quarter.
-Last year, the group spent $313,000 on lobbying on various issues.
+The group set its previous high in 2011, when the NAACP-offshoot organization spent about $171,000 in the second quarter advocating for criminal justice reform and early education initiatives.
+Last year, the group spent $313,000 on federal lobbying.

-In August, LDF published a 94-page annotated rebuke to Kavanaugh’s nomination titled, “The Civil Rights Record of Judge Brett Kavanaugh,” which detailed concerns ranging from his judicial philosophy to his basic worthiness as a nominee, coming from a president entangled in a special counsel investigation.
+In August, LDF published a 94-page annotated rebuke to Kavanaugh’s nomination titled, “The Civil Rights Record of Judge Brett Kavanaugh,” which detailed concerns ranging from his judicial philosophy to the legitimacy of his nomination in light of the special counsel’s probe into 2016 election meddling.

 The record spending marked a busy three months of Kavanaugh lobbying on Capitol Hill.
 More than three dozen groups lobbied against Kavanaugh’s appointment from July 1 to Aug.
 31, according to third-quarter congressional lobbying reports.

 The filings showed an eclectic blend of anti-Kavanaugh fever: Groups opposing his confirmation represented retirees, public- and private-sector unions, gun-control activists, environmentalists, nurses, teachers, fair housing advocates, the LGBTQ community, human rights organizations and pro-choice stalwarts such as Planned Parenthood.

 - The Center for Inquiry cited his “support for religious discrimination.”